storj/nsdf-fuse/ReadMe.md

 ![image.png](images/nsdf-fuse.png)
 _NSDF-FUSE, a testbed for evaluating settings and performance of FUSE-based file systems on top of S3-compatible object storage._

+## Storj fork changes

+This software is a fork of [nsdf-fabric/nsdf-fuse](https://github.com/nsdf-fabric/nsdf-fuse).

+Primarily we've added the file `run-all.sh` which loops though all `.creds` files, and runs the tests for each set of provided credentials.
+The `examples.creds` files shows the expected format of credentials, and the `.gitignore` has been updated to prevent accidentally persisting these files.

 ## FUSE software solutions

 Specific instructions for specific vendors are contained inside `scripts/` directory.